wheaney/XRLinuxDriver/README.md

 #### Enable joystick mode

-One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `~/bin/xreal_driver_config --use-joystick` via the terminal (you can revert this with `--use-mouse`).
+One last alternative if mouse input just won't work is to enable the driver's joystick mode, using the Decky UI on Steam Deck, or `xr_driver_cli --use-joystick` via the terminal (you can revert this with `--use-mouse`).
 This will create a virtual gamepad whose right joystick is driven by movements from the glasses.
 This is less ideal because joystick movements are technically capped (you can only move a joystick so far...) and because it's a *second* controller on your PC.
 If the game you're trying to play is okay being driven by two controllers, then this may work, but if your game interprets another controller as a second player then its movements won't get combined with your real controller's movements.

 ### Updating

 If using Decky, updates are installed through Decky.

-Otherwise, just rerun the `xreal_driver_setup` file.
+Otherwise, just rerun the `xr_driver_setup` file.
 No need to redownload this script, as it will automatically download the latest installation binary for you.

 ### Uninstalling

-If you wish to completely remove the installation, run the following script as root: `~/bin/xreal_driver_uninstall`.
+If you wish to completely remove the installation, run the following script as root: `xr_driver_uninstall`.
 For Steam Deck users, you can uninstall the plugin via the Decky interface, but you'll still need to manually run the terminal command from Desktop Mode to complete the uninstall until [this Decky feature request](https://github.com/SteamDeckHomebrew/decky-loader/issues/536) is addressed.

 ## Development